dougeby/IntuneDocs/intune/endpoint-protection-windows-10.md

 - **Files and folder to exclude from attack surface reduction rules**
   Defender CSP: [AttackSurfaceReductionOnlyExclusions](https://go.microsoft.com/fwlink/?linkid=872981)

-  - **Import** a. .csv file that contains files and folders to exclude from attack surface reduction rules.
+  - **Import** a .csv file that contains files and folders to exclude from attack surface reduction rules.
   - **Add** local files or folders manually.

 > [!IMPORTANT]